-Meet Guzman Energy, the Power Company Coaxing Along the Co-op Clean Energy Transition
+Meet Guzman Energy, the Power Company Coaxing Along the Co-Op Clean Energy Transition

 Riley, who founded Guzman Energy along with Leopoldo Guzman, the CEO of investment bank Guzman & Company, comes from a family of coal workers in Utah.
 But neither he nor Guzman had traditional experience in utilities.

 “We haven’t felt any need to follow any blueprint of how it’s ‘done’ in the industry,” said Riley.
-But the two did see the change coming in power production, and surmised the incumbent generators would be slow to embrace it.
+But the two did see the change coming in power production and surmised that incumbent generators would be slow to embrace it.

-Guzman originally entered the market focused on renewables trading, but later began providing renewable electricity to customers through wholesale purchases and signing contracts for full renewable portfolios.
-The company started delivering power in 2016, with the goal of supplanting the established relationship between distribution co-ops and the generation and transmission (G&T) co-ops that provide most of their power.
+Guzman originally entered the market focused on renewables trading, but he later began providing renewable electricity to customers through wholesale purchases and signing contracts for full renewable portfolios.
+The company started delivering power in 2016 with the goal of supplanting the established relationship between distribution co-ops and the generation and transmission co-ops that provide most of their power.

-Because Guzman wasn’t tied down by existing assets, it didn’t have to make the pivot from coal that many utilities are now planning before mid-century.
-Instead, it has been able to focus on what Riley calls an “optimal portfolio” of energy centered on ever-cheaper renewables, and supply it to rural electric co-ops that want to make cleaner or cheaper choices for their power supply.
+Because Guzman wasn’t tied down by existing assets, it didn’t have to make the pivot from coal that many utilities are now planning before midcentury.
+Instead, it has been able to focus on what Riley calls an “optimal portfolio” of energy centered on ever-cheaper renewables and supplying it to rural electric co-ops that want to make cleaner or cheaper choices for their power supply.

 In recent years, the pace of U.S. coal retirements has quickened.
-But the structure of many co-op power contracts makes it difficult for the non-profits to change power supply along with those shifting economics.
+But the structure of many co-op power contracts makes it difficult for the nonprofits to change power supply along with those shifting economics.

 “Talking to a lot of distribution-level cooperatives managers, it quickly became clear that they felt trapped” in long-term contracts reliant on coal, said Riley.
 So far, Guzman has signed contracts with co-ops such as New Mexico’s Kit Carson Electric Cooperative and Colorado’s Delta-Montrose Electric Association.

-The model is similar to that of community choice aggregators (CCAs) in California, noted Wade Schauer, research director of the Americas at Wood Mackenzie Power & Renewables.
-Because renewable energy costs have been falling so quickly in recent years, CCAs have been able to sign power purchase agreements (PPAs) at prices much lower than the legacy renewable contracts held by California's investor-owned utilities.
+The model is similar to that of community-choice aggregators in California, noted Wade Schauer, research director of the Americas at Wood Mackenzie Power & Renewables.
+Because renewable energy costs have been falling so quickly in recent years, CCAs have been able to sign power-purchase agreements at prices much lower than the legacy renewable contracts held by California's investor-owned utilities.

 Kit Carson, the first co-op Guzman worked with, entered that deal after severing ties with Colorado’s Tri-State Generation and Transmission Association, which provides power to 45 members across four states.
 At the time, Kit Carson CEO Luis Reyes said the new contract would give the co-op “greater flexibility at a lower cost.”